 - The Regeneration rate of the damaged tissue is directly proportional to the speed at which the pain passes.
-For example, skin cells recover quickly, so when we cut ourselves superficially with a knife, the pain passes relatively within a short time.
+For example, skin cells recover quickly, so the pain passes relatively quickly when we cut ourselves superficially with a knife.

-It is relatively easy to produce a statistical estimate of objective pain, but the patient's subjective response to pain is more important than the intensity of the objective pain!
+It is possible to produce a statistical estimate of objective pain.
+Still, the patient's subjective response to pain is often more important than the intensity of the objective pain!

-- The liver itself has no pain sensation, but the gallbladder and nearby organs have pain sensation.
-The pains of chronic liver patients (like me) are horrible and terrible because the body rots!
+- The liver has no pain sensation, but the gallbladder and nearby organs feel pain.
+The pains of chronic liver patients (like me) are horrible because the body rots!
 But this is not a pain of the liver itself.

 Frequently asked questions and answers regarding pain in general and chronic pain in particular.

-If the intensity of the chronic pain increased, it a sign that my health condition had worsened?
+If the chronic pain intensity increased, was it a sign that my health condition had worsened?